webgriffe/SyliusClerkPlugin/README.md

 - Categories: `Webgriffe\SyliusClerkPlugin\QueryBuilder\TaxonsQueryBuilderFactory` and `Webgriffe\SyliusClerkPlugin\Normalizer\TaxonNormalizer`
 - Orders: `Webgriffe\SyliusClerkPlugin\QueryBuilder\OrdersQueryBuilderFactory` and `Webgriffe\SyliusClerkPlugin\Normalizer\OrderNormalizer`
 - Customers: `Webgriffe\SyliusClerkPlugin\QueryBuilder\CustomersQueryBuilderFactory` and `Webgriffe\SyliusClerkPlugin\Normalizer\CustomerNormalizer`
+- Pages: This entity is not provided by Sylius core so you have to implement your own resolver.
+See `Webgriffe\SyliusClerkPlugin\PageResolver` for example.
+If you want to use, you have to decorate `FeedGenerator` and create a service that implement `Webgriffe\SyliusClerkPlugin\PageResolverInterface`

 So, to customize the feed generation you can replace these implementations using the common Symfony techniques to do so (see [here](https://symfony.com/doc/current/bundles/override.html#services-configuration)).